Pranshu321/url-shortner/README.md

 > **Note**
 > It is also possible to start development with GitHub Codespaces, when navigating to `< > Code`, copy the `https` repo link.

-Amplication is using a monorepo architecture - powered by <a href="https://nx.dev">Nx Workspaces</a> - where multiple applications and libraries exist in a single repository.
-To setup a local development environment the following steps can be followed:

 **BEFORE** you run the following steps make sure:
 2. You are using a supported node version (check `engines` `node` in the [package.json](./package.json))